 Sexual health and aging: Keep the passion alive

 Sexual health is important at any age.
 And the desire for intimacy is timeless.
-While sex may not be the same as it was in your 20s, it can still be very fulfilling.
+As you age, sex may not be the same as it was in your 20s, but it can still be very fulfilling.
 Discover which aspects of sexual health are likely to change as you age — and how you and your partner can adapt.

 Communication is key

 To maintain a satisfying sex life, talk with your partner.
 Set aside time to be sensual and sexual together.
 When you're spending intimate time with your partner, share your thoughts about lovemaking.
 Help your partner understand what you want from him or her.
 Be honest about what you're experiencing physically and emotionally.

 Sexual health and safe sex